strongswan/govici/docs/getting_started.md

 ## Event Listener

 A `Session` can also be used to listen for specific server-issued events at any time, not only during streamed command requests.
-This is done with the `Session.Listen` function, which accepts a `context.Context` and a list of event types.
-As an example, say we wanted to create a routine to monitor the state of a given SA.
-We can register the `Session`'s event listener to listen for the `ike-updown` event like this:
+This is done with the `Session.Subscribe` function, which accepts a list of event types.
+As an example, say we wanted to create a routine to monitor the state of a given SA, as well as `log` events.
+We can register the `Session`'s event listener to listen for the `ike-updown` and `log` events like this:

 ```go
 package main